 - Have lived in residence halls for at least two semesters (at any college or university).
 Note: the current semester counts as one semester, e.g. first-year students are eligible if they live in the residence halls for the fall and spring semesters and want to apply for the following academic year.

 - Have obtained 16 credits at a college or university by the end of the semester prior to beginning employment (e.g. by the end of spring semester for a fall position).
 Credits obtained do not include AP or credits obtained while in high school).

-Any additional employment may not exceed 10 hours off-campus or 5 hours on-campus and must be approved by Residence Life.
+Any additional employment may not exceed 10 hours off-campus or five hours on-campus and must be approved by Residence Life.
 Outside employment must not interfere with the RA responsibilities.

 Applications will not be accepted or interviews scheduled for anyone not meeting the above criteria.

-- Emergency response – RAs are the primary responder to emergencies within their hall.
+- Emergency response—RAs provide the primary response to emergencies within their hall.
 While each RA will have designated duty nights, staff are expected to assist whenever they are in the building.